-Me, business consultant, should be your company eyes and ears.
+Me, business consultant, should be your company's eyes and ears.
 We should always be on the hunt for an excellent value proposition which you can bring to your customers.
-The same time, we should also bring your team scalable, milestones based, metrics-based frameworks.
-These frameworks should be lean, fast, and easy to be executed so you can always test new business models and quickly decide which one should be scaled, and it's worth of your time and money.
+At the same time, we should also bring your team scalable, milestones based, metrics-based frameworks.
+These frameworks should be lean, fast, and easy to be executed so you can always test new business models and quickly decide which one should be scaled, and it's worth your time and money.

 Now, back to the dinner with my wife's friends.
 How does a business consultant, encapsulate all of that into a straightforward pitch?
-I've not yet designed the sharp elevator speech that can include all that what me, a consultant, needs to be able to do to help my clients succeed.
-I find it hard to create a short, sweet description which I can always share and be sure people got that quickly.
+I've not yet designed the sharp elevator speech that can include all that what I, a consultant, need to be able to do to help my clients succeed.
+I find it hard to create a short, sweet description that I can always share and be sure people got that quickly.

 WOULD YOU LIKE AREK TO WORK WITH YOUR ORGANIZATION?